jhuang2019/create-an-eks-cluster-using-terraform/README.md

 * Update `role-to-assume` in the GitHub Actions workflow file `main.yml`

-This can be found in the output value `github_acions_arn` from the `terraform apply`
+This can be found in the output value `github_acions_arn` from the `terraform apply` result.

 ![Alt text](./images/terraform-apply-after.png)

 * Run the workflow `main.yaml` which implements the following steps.
+This worklow also can be triggered by an auto commit to the main branch of the application repo.

   * Checkout the applicatio repo which includes `Dockerfile`
   * Setup AWS ECR Details using `role-to-assume` and `aws_region` which are mentioned above